kalmux1/Anon-Mac/README.md

 # Anon-Mac

-A bash script that will change your macc address and provide you with 3 layer encryption
+A bash script that will change your MAC address and provide you with 3 layer encryption

 # **INSTALLATION PROCESS**